 - Heart attack and stroke: Inflammation may cause the plaque inside blood vessels to crack, rupture, and dislodge, which could result in a blockage within an artery.

 - Type 2 diabetes: Patients with diabetes suffer from increased inflammation and are at greater risk of infections in general.
+Infections may also be more difficult to treat and take longer to heal.
 Research indicates that people with diabetes are at increased risk of developing gum disease, but the risk lowers if diabetes is managed.

 - Rheumatoid arthritis: This type of arthritis is a chronic inflammatory disorder that attacks the lining of your joints and can damage other body systems, such as the skin, eyes, lungs, heart, and blood vessels.